djcustard/GestureGAN/README.md

 I believe I have changed the wrong dimensionality on the convolution layers.
 I will review the 16x16 tuned layer, if this doesn't seem correct I will switch the values provided.
 The convolution layers have kernel window sizes of 1x1, 6x1 and 8x2.

+I am experimenting with the success of my classifier currently.
+By making slight adjustments to the layers, I am hoping to find which method improves the accuracy best.

 Links:
 <p>link1 - https://keras.io/initializers/</p>
 <p>link2 - https://www.tensorflow.org/tutorials/customization/custom_training</p>